cnm13ryan/inspect_agents/tests/docs/README.md

   ```

 ## Markers
+- Network control: use `@pytest.mark.network` to allow real network for a test; default is offline via root guard.
 - We tag suites with markers to improve guide suggestions in CI:
   - `approvals`, `handoff`, `filters`, `kill_switch`, `timeout`, `truncation`, `parallel`, `model_flags`.
 - List markers: `pytest --markers`.